 No officer, Steering Committee member, or other member of CCHA shall receive remuneration from CCHA for their participation.
-Except that, if funds are available, the Steering Committee can approve the payment of a stipend for the participation of the member who is homeless or was formerly homeless.
-Notwithstanding the non- remuneration clause, subject to the availability of funds and the decision of the Steering Committee, a member may be reimbursed by CCHA for any expenses incurred on activities that are solely CCHA-related (to the extent the member is not eligible for reimbursement from another source).
+Except that, if funds are available, the Steering Committee can approve the payment of a stipend for the participation of the member who is homeless or was formerly homelesswith lived experience of homelessness and/or housing instability.
+Notwithstanding the non-remuneration clause, subject to the availability of funds and the decision of the Steering Committee, a member may be reimbursed by CCHA for any expenses incurred on activities that are solely CCHA-related (to the extent the member is not eligible for reimbursement from another source).